- abstract class

 The Prolog compiler that is used to host and run Logtalk and that is called for compiling the intermediate Prolog code generated by the Logtalk compiler when compiling source files.

 - built-in predicate

-- An object that specializes another object, interpreted as its superclass.
-Classes define the common predicates of a set of objects that instantiates it.
+An object that specializes another object, interpreted as its superclass.
+A class define the common predicates of a set of objects that instantiates it.
 An object can also be interpreted as a class when it instantiates itself.